jetting across java

 The unkempt inside of the castle.

-Later that evening, we got back to our hostel and became friends with a German woman called Aimee, who was also doing a trip across Indonesia.
-As we were chatting, one of the managers of the hostel starting to us and offered us shots of vodka and gin.
-After making sure these shots weren’t some kind of home-made brew, we had a few shots and soon he was pestering us to come with him to karaoke.
+Later that evening, we got back to our hostel and befriended a German woman called Aimee, who was also doing a trip across Indonesia.
+As we were chatting, one of the managers of the hostel started talking to us and offered us shots of vodka and gin.
+After making sure these shots weren’t some kind of home-made concoction, we had a few shots and soon he was pestering us to come with him to karaoke.

-Fuck it, we thought, lets go - so myself, Jade, Aimee and this middle-aged Indonesian man went to karaoke in Chinatown, in what looked like a huge plaza.
-Once getting there, we realise this karaoke is a little different from the karaoke joints we normally visit - we had elderly Chinese men and women getting up on stage and belting out what sounded like Chinese oldies.
-We had a beer and watched, and despite the host of the karaoke trying to coax us to get up, we were definitely not intoxicated enough so we opted to just watch.
+Fuck it, we thought, lets go.
+Shortly, myself, Jade and Aimee found ourselves at karaoke in Chinatown, in what looked like a huge plaza.
+Once getting there, we realise this karaoke is a little different from the karaoke joints we normally visit.
+We had elderly Chinese men and women getting up on stage and belting out what sounded like Chinese oldies.
+We drank a beer and watched, and despite the host of the karaoke trying to coax us to get up, we were definitely not intoxicated enough to join in.

 Soon this ended and we were taken to another karaoke place - a relatively regular karaoke place compared to the first.
 We ended up singing a bunch of songs both on our own and with the locals.